spalger/gulp-jshint/README.md

 Plugin options:

-- `fail`
-  - Default is `false`
-  - When `true` this will cause jshint to emit an error event on warnings which will exit the process with an error unless handled
 - `lookup`
   - Default is `true`
   - When `false` do not lookup `.jshintrc` files.
 See the [JSHint docs](http://www.jshint.com/docs/) for more info.